Lima - Yule 2017

 Nobody says that a raft has to be of oldtimer style

-If you are fallen into the familiar trap of mistaking adventure for science, we can't help; but if the purpose with a navigation only is to enjoy, to sail, to get a kick on our own 'adventure sense', to wave your national flag, to become famous, or to shoot some minutes of entertainment for a film or TV channel, then you are not bound by any art from the past.
+If you are fallen into the familiar trap of mistaking adventure for science, we can't help; but if the purpose with a navigation only is to enjoy, to sail, to get a kick on 'your hunger-sense' for own adventure, to wave your national flag, to become famous, or to shoot some minutes of entertainment for a film or TV channel, then you are not bound

 Of personnal, official or safety reasons you therefor can employ something more modern.
 All these natural but old-fashioned materials on an Inca Balsa raft you can improve or change out with something "better", more nice, more comfortable, more "convenient" - or more safe.